WentworthJ/DEV209Project/README.md

 Add books to a ToRead list.
 Mark list items as 'Read'.
-Leave reviews on 'Read' Items that can be read, deleted, or edited later.
+Leave reviews on 'Read' Items that can be read by others, deleted, or edited later.

 # Technology and Recources Used
 APIs used: